cfengine/documentation/manuals/components.markdown

 implement them: either Tokyo Cabinet (`.tcdb`) or Quick Database Manager (`.qdbm`).

-* `cf_Audit.tcdb`

-A compressed database of auditing information.
-This file grows very large is auditing is switched on.
-By default, only minor information about CFEngine runs are recorded.
-This file should be archived and deleted regularly to avoid choking the system.

 * `cf_lastseen.tcdb`

 A database of hosts that last contacted this host, or were contacted by